-Robert E. Gerber is a United States Bankruptcy Judge for the Southern District of New York.
-Since his appointment to the bench in September 2000, Judge Gerber has presided over a wide variety of chapter 11, chapter 7, chapter 15, section 304 and SIPA cases—including PSINet, Ames Department Stores, Global Crossing, Adelphia, Basis Yield Alpha Fund, Lyondell Chemical, BearingPoint, DBSD North America, Chemtura and General Motors
+Robert E. Gerber joined the New York law firm of Joseph Hage Aaronson in 2016 upon his retirement from the federal bench, having served, for 15 years, as a United States Bankruptcy Judge in the Southern District of New York.
+During his tenure as a federal bankruptcy judge, he presided over a broad array of Chapter 11, Chapter 7, Chapter 15, section 304 and SIPA cases—including PSINet, Ames Department Stores, Global Crossing, Adelphia, ABIZ, Basis Yield Alpha Fund, Lyondell Chemical, BearingPoint, DBSD North America, Chemtura, Pinnacle Airlines, Houghton-Mifflin Harcourt and General Motors.

-Judge Gerber earned a B.S. degree in industrial engineering, with high honors, from Rutgers University (from which he graduated in 1967), and a J.D. degree, magna cum laude, from Columbia Law School, from which he graduated in 1970, and where, among other things, he was a Harlan Fiske Stone Scholar and then a James Kent Scholar.
-Before going on the bench, he practiced with the firm of Fried, Frank, Harris, Shriver & Jacobson, in New York City, specializing in securities and commercial litigation and, thereafter, bankruptcy litigation and counseling.
+Gerber earned his J.D. degree, magna cum laude, from Columbia Law School, from which he graduated in 1970, and where, among other things, he was a James Kent Scholar.
+Before going on the bench, he was a partner with the firm of Fried, Frank, Harris, Shriver & Jacobson, in New York City, specializing in securities and commercial litigation and, thereafter, bankruptcy litigation and counseling.

 Gerber is a contributing author to Collier on Bankruptcy, and a Fellow of the American College of Bankruptcy.

 He was named as one of the nation’s outstanding bankruptcy judges six times.